QuantEcon/lecture-source-py/source/rst/mccall_model.rst

 Here's a more serious iteration effort to compute the limit, which continues until measured deviation between successive iterates is below `tol`.

+Once we obtain a good approximation to the limit, we will use it to calculate the reservation wage.

 We'll be using JIT compilation via Numba to turbocharge our loops.

 .. code-block:: python3